SasaIA/Trading/README.md

 ```sh
 pip install -r requirements.txt
 ```
-4. Create a file `key.txt` and past you API KEY
-5. Make sure to install MongoDB on your computer
+4. Make sure to install MongoDB on your computer
-6. Open the terminal and type :
+5. Open the terminal and type :
 ```sh
 python api.py
 python lstm.py
 ```
-6. Thats it you have the latest stock price for each company and the prediction for tomorrow.
+5. Thats it you have the latest stock price for each company and the prediction for tomorrow.
-7. Every night, launch the `updatesPrice.py` file to update the database with the last stock price.
+6. Every night, launch the `updatesPrice.py` file to update the database with the last stock price.
-8. To launch the app, type in the terminal
+7. To launch the app, type in the terminal
 ```sh
 streamlit run app.py
  ```